pymupdf/PyMuPDF/docs/about.rst

 **Additional products** in the |PyMuPDF| product suite are:

-- |PyMuPDF Pro| adds support for Office document formats.
+- |PyMuPDF Office| adds support for Office document formats.
 - |PyMuPDF4LLM| is optimized for large language model (LLM) applications, providing enhanced text extraction and processing capabilities.
  It focuses on layout analysis and semantic understanding, ideal for document conversion and formatting tasks with enhanced results.